otrv4/otrv4/architecture-decisions/005-mix-key.md

 **Diagram: Pattern of DH computations and key derivations in a conversation**

-This diagram describes when public keys should be sent and when Alice and Bob should compute the `mix_key` from a SHA3 or a new Diffie Hellman computation.
+This diagram describes when public keys should be sent and when Alice and Bob should compute the `mix_key` from a SHA3 or a new DH computation.

 Both parties share knowledge of `M_0`, which is a `mix_key` established in the DAKE.